 Salt Lake City, UT 84130

-Upon receipt of your request and the supporting documentation, the Commission will process the refund request through the Department of Finance.
-The Department of Finance will issue the refund check to the mailing address indicated on the Form TC-542.
-Please allow 6 - 8 weeks from the date received for processing.
+Upon receipt of your request and the supporting documentation, the Division will review the refund request.
+If a refund is approved, the Division will issue a refund check to the mailing address indicated on the Form TC-542.
+If a refund is denied, the Division will issue a letter explaining the reason for the denial.
+Please allow 6-8 weeks from the date received for processing.